Lyn-Mansfield/league-pick-2-win/README.md

 Our hypothesis is as follows:

- - Null : All characters perform the same regardless of how often they are banned
+ - H~0 : All characters perform the same regardless of how often they are banned
- - Alt. : Characters that are banned more often do better than those that are banned less frequently
+ - H~1 : Characters that are banned more often do better than those that are banned less frequently

 	The test statistic that was used was a linear regression analysis test, which produces a p-value corresponding to how likely it is that there is a correlation between ban-rate and win-rate.
 If there is no correlation, then we would expect an even spread of win-rates regardless of ban-rates, which would produce a very high p-value.
 Conversely, if there seems to be a pattern in the data that ban-rate.